gamtiq/teo/README.md

 ### findItem(list: Array, filter: Object | Function | Array | String): Any

 Return the first element in the array that conforms to the given condition (filter).

+### map(source: Object, action: Function | Object, [settings: Object]): Object

+Execute the specified action for fields of the object and return the object containing results of processing.

 See `doc` folder for details.